unrealwork/axibase-collector/jobs/json.md

 ## Overview

-The JSON job provides a way to download JSON files from remote systems and to convert them into series, properties, and messages to be stored in Axibase Time Series Database.
+The JSON job provides a way to download JSON files from remote systems or read files from the local file system, to convert the files into series, properties, and message commands sent into the the Axibase Time Series Database.

 ## Workflow

+### File downloaded via HTTP

 1. Download the target JSON file from a remote server.
 2. Parse the file into memory as a JSON document.
-3. Select a subset of objects from the JSON document with specified JSON Path expression.
+3. Select objects from the JSON document with the specified JSON Path expression.
 4. Build a series, property, or message command from the object's fields.
 5. Each matched object is translated into a separate set of commands.
 6. Repeat Steps 3-5 for each configuration setting/JSON expression.
 7. Send commands into Axibase Time Series Database.

+### File on Local File System

+1. Locate one or multiple files at the specified path on the local file system.
+2. Parse the file into memory as a JSON document.
+3. Select objects from the JSON document with the specified JSON Path expression.
+4. Build a series, property, or message command from the object's fields.
+5. Each matched object is translated into a separate set of commands.
+6. Repeat Steps 3-5 for each configuration setting/JSON expression.
+7. Send commands into Axibase Time Series Database.
+8. If `Delete on Upload` setting is enabled and commands were accepted by ATSD, **delete** the source file.
+9. Repeat Steps 2-8 for each matched file.

 ## JSON Path